data301-2021-summer2/project-group39-project/README.md

 - Vanessa : I am in my 4th year of mechanical engineering and would like to greatly improve my lack of coding skills through this class

-- Keatin : Fourth year Electrical Engineering student with an interst in the semiconductor industry.
+- Keatin : Fourth year Electrical Engineering student with an interest in the semiconductor industry.

 ## References